Computer Basics, Input Output Devices, CPU, ALU and Control Unit

 10. Microinstructions

 Input refers to the hardware component of a computer.
-It’s responsible for collecting, entering, and processing data into the computer.
-It serves as the interface between the external world and the computer’s central processing unit (CPU).
-Input units can take various forms, and they allow users to perform tasks and provide information to interact with the computer.
+It collects, enters, and processes data into the computer.
+It interfaces the external world and the computer’s central processing unit (CPU).
+Input units can take various forms, allowing users to perform tasks and provide information to interact with the computer.
 The input device is the most common example:

 1. Keyboard

 A keyboard is a commonly used input device.
-We enter most of the data in the computer using the keyboard.
-It allows the users to perform input texts or commands by pressing keys.
-Keyboards can be found on desktop computers, laptops, and even some mobile devices.
+We enter most of the data on a computer using the keyboard.
+It allows users to perform input texts or commands by pressing keys.
+Keyboards can be found on desktop computers, laptops, and mobile devices.

 2. Mouse

 The mouse allows users to control the cursor.
-There are two buttons to click on, one on the right and the other on the left, and there is a wheel in the middle to scroll. they are making it essential for graphical user interfaces.
+It has two buttons, one on the right and the other on the left, and a wheel in the middle to scroll.
+This makes it essential for graphical user interfaces.

 3. Touchscreen

 A touch screen is a touch-sensitive display device.
 Some models of deskpot computers and laptops also have touch screens.
 They are commonly used in smartphones, tablets, and many modern laptops.
-They are trendy because the user can easily interact with the computer without an external input device.
+They are trendy because users can easily interact with the computer without an external input device.

 4. Stylus or Digital Pen